-In the event that a student requires accommodation(s)/modification(s) to the curriculum, a professional diagnosis is warranted.
+In the event that a student requires accommodation(s), a professional diagnosis is warranted.
 AGBU DHS does not discriminate against students with diverse learning needs and/or other disabilities and will provide accommodations and support to students so long as the resources, programs, facilities, personnel, and expertise required to meet the student's current needs are within the scope of the institution.